LeeT27/learningVerilog/README.md

 - The top module, **CPU**, combines submodules from previous projects such as the **ALU**, **register file**, and **RAM** + new modules to perform actions every clock cycle.
 Here are the submodules:
   - **PC counter** (new): Increments every rising clock edge to cycle through RAM instructions
     - `Reset` input sets PC back to zero
-    - Implemented `always@(posedge reset)` so that resetting doesn't wait till rising clock edge
+    - Implemented `always@(posedge reset)` - Resets immediately instead of waiting for rising edge
   - **Control unit** (new): Decodes the RAM instruction in order to provide action signals
     - ADD (`000`): Adds two registers and writes to a register
     - SUB (`001`): Subtracts two registers and writes to a register